Employer of Record

 To determine your income tax liability, follow these steps:

-For income earned in 2023, which will be declared in 2024, the tax brackets have been adjusted upward by 4.8% to account for inflation.
-The new tax scale is as follows:
+For income earned in 2025, which is declared in 2026, the tax scale is as follows:

 Example Calculations